Motherhood: The One Sure Way to Cure Self-Absorption

 No. When the dragons are resting in their caves, the knight takes off her fire-retardent equipment and (1) writes, (2) calls her mother and (3) eats chocolate chip cookies.

-Recent Posts by The Flying Chalupa
+The Flying Chalupa